Gary Kidd

-Gary Edward Kidd (born 18 September 1985) is an Irish cricketer.
+Gary Edward Kidd (born 18 September 1985) is an Irish cricketer from Northern Ireland.
 He is a left-handed batsman and a left-arm slow bowler.
 He participated in the 2004 and 2006 Under-19 World Cups for Ireland.

 Youth career (2004–2006)

 Kidd played domestic cricket for Waringstown Cricket Club.
 He played for Ireland in the 2004 Under-19 Cricket World Cup in Bangladesh.
 He played all seven matches for Ireland and was Ireland's most economical regular bowler, bowling more overs than any other Irish bowler during the tournament.
 He took 8 wickets at an average of 26.37 and only conceded 3.47 runs per over.
 As a result of this form he was called up to make his debut for Ireland's senior team against Marylebone Cricket Club in June 2004 despite still being a schoolboy.

 Kidd was young enough to again play for Ireland in the 2006 Under-19 Cricket World Cup in Sri Lanka.
 He was again Ireland's most economical bowler getting regular overs and he again took eight wickets.
 After this tournament he had played thirteen Youth One Day Internationals for Ireland with a career bowling average of 25.50.